-Best Time to Go to Japan
+Best Time To Visit Japan

 The first step in planning a Japan vacation is deciding when to go.
-As with most places, there is a best time to go to Japan.
-Many people dream of visiting Japan for the cherry blossom.
-While this is considered high season in Japan, the weather tends to be mild and nice from late March to May.
+As with most places, there isn’t a “best” time to go to Japan.
+You can go whenever the mood strikes you.
+Japan really is a year-round travel destination.

 Getting to Japan

 Many top airlines have direct flights into Japan.
 Top Japan airlines include ANA and Japan Airlines, but you can fly to Japan with most U.S. airlines that fly internationally, like United and American.

 Tipping in Japan

 If you do try to tip, in a restaurant or a hotel for instance, it might even be refused or considered rude.
 To avoid awkwardness, follow the Japanese custom and do not tip.

 Top Japan Destinations

 There are many unique and interesting places to visit in Japan.
-While it’s not possible to visit them all in just seven days, if you have a bit more time, you can include more of these top Japan destinations in your itinerary.
+Of course it’s not possible to visit them all in just seven days, so this itinerary covers the top three places to visit.

-Top 12 Things to Do in Japan
+Top Things to Do in Japan